duncanbradley/thesis/reproducibility.md

 ### Docker Containers

 Capturing dependencies requires reproduction of the computational environment used (Boettiger, 2015).
 Each study in this thesis is associated with a Dockerfile, which can be used to build a Docker container with the appropriate R version and package versions used during analysis.
 Employing Rocker images provides an Integrated Development Environment (RStudio), and speeds up construction of the Docker image.
 In each container, an entire manuscript can be generated from scratch.
 The Dockerfiles also provide important project metadata in a human- and machine-readable format (Leipzig et al., 2015).

+`An example of a Dockerfile can go here`

 ### Experiment Resources